ctippets/project-mgmt/README.md

 For more practice in GitHub including learning about branches, try this exercise: https://guides.github.com/activities/hello-world/

-This is Caroline's copy of the original from StephWright.
+This is Caroline's copy of the original from StephWright. :baby_chick: